H\"older regularity and roughness: construction and examples: Fake Brownian motion

-Despite the marginal distributions of the fake Brownian process $Y_{mix}$ are not \textit{theoretically} Gaussian, the above simulation study concludes that they are \textit{statistically} Gaussian.
-In practice, when observing entire sample trajectories (or some discrete sample signals) drawn from an unknown process, we can check some path properties such as \textit{(BM i, iv, vi)} and compute moments of marginals \textit{(BM ii, iii)} to find out the distribution of the unknown process.
-However, our construction method suggests that it would be very hard to distinguish real Brownian motion from those non-Gaussian fake processes.
+Despite the finite-dimensional distributions of the fake Brownian process $Y_{mix}$ are not \textit{theoretically} Gaussian, the above simulation study concludes that they cannot be \textit{statistically} distinguished from a Gaussian marginal.
+In practice, when observing entire sample trajectories (or some discrete sample signals) drawn from an unknown process, we can check some path properties such as \textit{(BM i, iv, vi)} and compute moments \textit{(BM ii, iii)} to find out the distribution of the unknown process.
+However, our construction method suggests that it would be difficult to distinguish real Brownian motion from those non-Gaussian fake processes.

-\begin{remark} [faking higher order moments] When constructing the fake fractional processes in Theorem \ref{thm.fake-BM}, we only matched the first two moments of the Schauder coefficients as those of Brownian motion.
-Nevertheless, most of the $p$-values in Table \ref{table.pVal.BM} are quite big for the Jacque-Bera test, which is a goodness-of-fit test of whether sample data have the third and fourth moments (skewness and kurtosis) matching a normal distribution.
-If we want to further mimic those higher-order moments, we may choose random variables (other than $U \sim \text{Uniform}(-\sqrt{3}, \sqrt{3})$) with the same moments up to higher-order as the standard normal distribution, for the Schauder coefficients, due to Theorem \ref{thm. finite moments} later.
+\begin{remark} [Faking higher order moments] When constructing the fake fractional processes in Theorem \ref{thm.fake-BM}, we only matched the first two moments of the Schauder coefficients as those of Brownian motion.
+Nevertheless, most of the $p$-values in Table 1 of Supplement B \cite{suppB} are quite big for the Jacque-Bera test, which is a goodness-of-fit test of whether sample data have the third and fourth moments (skewness and kurtosis) matching a normal distribution.
+If we want to further mimic those higher-order moments, we may choose Schauder coefficients as random variables with the same moments up to higher-order as the standard normal distribution, due to Theorem \ref{thm. finite moments} later.
 For example, a discrete random variable

 has the same first four moments with the standard normal distribution and satisfies the conditions of Theorem \ref{thm.fake-BM}. \end{remark}